cilium/tetragon/docs/content/en/docs/reference/tracing-policy.md

         <td><b>returnArgAction</b></td>
         <td>string</td>
         <td>
-          An action to perform on the return argument.
+          An action to perform on the return value.
+Use returnArg to include the return value in the event output.
-Available actions are: Post;TrackSock;UntrackSock<br/>
+Supported actions are: TrackSock;UntrackSock<br/>
         </td>
         <td>false</td>
       </tr><tr>